 - grant planning permission but with conditions you object to

 - refuse to change or remove a condition of planning permission that has been granted with conditions

 - refuse to approve something reserved under an ‘outline permission’ - planning permission for a general idea, not of a specific plan

 - refuse to approve something that you were told to build by the Council as part of a previous planning permission (ie the previous planning permission was granted ‘with conditions’ and the current development was one of the conditions)

 - do not make a decision on the application within the deadline and don't get your written consent to change the deadline

-Make an appeal to the Planning Inspectorate
+Make an appeal to the Planning Inspectorate (external website)

 When should I make an appeal?